Singapore: Personal Taxation

 Residence and Liability for Taxation

 A person is tax resident in Singapore if he or she spends at least 183 days in a year or straddling two years in Singapore, or if the average number of days spent in Singapore over a three-year period equates to at least 183 days per year.
-Note that the 183-day rule generally does not apply to a director of a company.
-A foreign person who has become a Singapore Permanent Resident and has established his or her home in Singapore is resident for tax purposes.
+Note that the 183-day rule generally does not apply to company directors.
+A foreign person who has become a Singapore permanent resident and has established his or her home in Singapore is resident for tax purposes.